dariuszwrzesien/my-graphql-school-manager/README.md

 ```

-for more check DOCS and SCHEMA section in graph ql playground
+for more check DOCS and SCHEMA section in graphQl playground (`localhost:3000/graphql`)

 ## Run tests